 • Videotaping of your walking and other movements

 • Physical examination to get careful measurements of your body

 • Electromyography (EMG) to record what your muscles do as you move

 • Video motion capture to create a 3-D model of your movement (12 special cameras capture the movement of reflectors placed on your body)

-Your visit will include a break with refreshments offered by the MAC.
+Your visit will include a break with refreshments offered by the Motion Analysis Laboratory.
 Patients are allowed to watch a movie or use a portable electronic device while the staff places sensors and during other short breaks.

 What should I bring for my motion analysis?

 If you’ll be doing a walking test, you’ll be asked to bring any assistive devices or braces you use on a daily basis.
 These include